 Ananda is a famous temple in Bagan.
 It was built on the opinions of eight monks from Nandamula Temple in Himalaya Mountain.
 At that time, the king ordered the monks to build the temple in the middle of Bagan Plain.
 However, according to the ancient narrative, after completing the construction, the king killed the monks to ensure its uniqueness and the temple wouldn’t be repeated anywhere.

 Bagan was the ancient capital of Pagan Kingdom.
 This was the first kingdom unify all the regions of Myanmar.
 In the 250-year-long dynasty, Pagan kings and people built more than 10,000 religious relics on an area of 104 square kilometers.
 However, among them, only about 2,200 temples, pagodas still exist until today.
-Tours in Myanmar
+Tour to Myanmar

 - Shwezigon Temple’s location was decided by a white elephant